To enable lasting solutions that positively impact our community locally and across the world.

 Chris Matthews Sport – Cricket

 Chris is Chief Executive Officer of the Western Australian Cricket Association (WACA) and a former Australian Cricketer.
 She is the country’s most capped female Test cricketer and holds the record for the most dismissals by an Australian wicketkeeper.
-Chris is one of only three women in the world to hold the position of CEO of a first-class cricket association and has 27 years’ experience in various management positions within cricket organisations, including 7 years as General Manager Commercial Operations at Cricket NSW and roles in coaching and development.
+Chris is one of three women worldwide to hold the CEO role for a first-class cricket association and has 27 years’ experience in various management positions for cricket, including GM Commercial Operations at Cricket NSW.

 Colin Thorniley Office Products Corporate